sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_android.md

 *Connecting to an NTRIP Caster*

 Enter your NTRIP Caster credentials and click connect.
-You will see bytes begin to transfer from your phone to the RTK Express.
-Within a few seconds, the RTK Express will go from ~300mm accuracy to 14mm.
+You will see bytes begin to transfer from your phone to the RTK device.
+Within a few seconds, the RTK device will go from ~300mm accuracy to 14mm.
 Pretty nifty, no?

 Once you have a full RTK fix you'll notice the location bubble in SW Maps turns green.
 Just for fun, rock your rover monopole back and forth on a fixed point.
 You'll see your location accurately reflected in SW Maps.
 Millimeter location precision is a truly staggering thing.

 ## Vespucci